Yoshi's Island: Development

 Yoshi's Island was developed by Nintendo EAD and published by Nintendo for the Super Nintendo Entertainment System (SNES) as part of the core Super Mario series.
 Production of Yoshi's Island began on February 1, 1992, and concluded on June 29, 1995.
 Development was spearheaded by Hino, Takashi Tezuka, Hideki Konno and Toshihiko Nakago.
 It was Nakago's only directing role after an 11-year apprenticeship, with Miyamoto as producer.
 Newly hired artist Hisashi Nogami created the unique marker-drawn style.
 The graphics were achieved by drawing them by hand, digitally scanning them, and then approximating them pixel-by-pixel.
 Yoshiaki Koizumi animated the opening and ending, while series composer Koji Kondo wrote the game's music.

 Partway into the development of Yoshi's Island, Donkey Kong Country was released, which resulted in its computer-generated graphics becoming the norm for contemporary SNES games.
+After the game was first showcased to the public during the last Summer Consumer Electronics Show in June 1994, Miyamoto demoed an early version of Yoshi's Island to Nintendo's marketing department, who rejected it due to the visuals "lacking punch" in comparison to the pre-rendered graphics of Donkey Kong Country.
 It was too late for the graphic designers to incorporate such a style into Yoshi's Island; instead, they pushed the hand-drawn style further as a way to "fight back".
 As a compromise, the introductory and ending cutscenes feature a pre-rendered style, contrasting with the rest of the game.
 According to Miyamoto, Yoshi's Island was in development for four years, which let the team add "lots of magic tricks".
 The game cartridge used an extra microchip to support the game's rotation, scaling and other sprite-changing special effects.
 Yoshi's Island was designed to use the Super FX chip, but when Nintendo stopped supporting the chip, the game became the first to use Argonaut Games's Super FX2 microchip.
-Examples of chip-powered effects include 3D walls falling into the background, objects that are able to dynamically rotate and change size, and a psychedelic undulating effect when Yoshi touches floating fungi.
+Examples of chip-powered effects include 3D walls falling into the background, objects that are able to dynamically rotate and change size, and a psychedelic undulating effect when Yoshi touches floating fungi in the level "Touch Fuzzy, Get Dizzy".